skatkov/rdoc-markdown/README.md

 `rdoc --format=markdown`

 This will produce a tree of markdown documents and search index in `/doc` folder.
+Every class in library will have it's own markdown file.

 ## Development
 Biggest issue is testing this locally, but that's not as hard to do these days.